How to apply

 How to enroll

-Documents that International students must prepare to enroll are described in the admission announcement (link).
+Documents that students graduated abroad must prepare to enroll are described in the admission announcement (link).

 Eligible international students must enroll following this procedure: